Local REST API & MCP Server

 • Read, create, update, or delete notes — full CRUD on any file in your vault, including binary files

-• Surgically patch notes — append, prepend, or replace content within a specific heading, block reference, or frontmatter field without touching the rest of the file
+• Surgically patch specific sections — target a heading, block reference, or frontmatter key and append, prepend, or replace just that section without touching the rest of the file

 • Access the active file — read or write whatever note is currently open in Obsidian